-Still, it was hard to shake the feeling of incomplete that has lingered since that brutal loss eight years prior.
+Still, it was hard to shake the feeling of incompleteness that has lingered since that brutal loss eight years prior.

-It hurt too much to think about in the years afterwards, but before we knew it, the team began to fade away piece-by-piece.
+It hurt too much to think about in the years afterwards, but before we knew it, the team began to fade away one by one.
 By the time the 2016-17 season came to and end, all but four players had hung up the royal blue sweater for good.

 We didn’t even get a chance to say goodbye.

 Last month, Henrik and Daniel Sedin’s jerseys were retired at Rogers Arena.
-And within all the deserved pomp and circumstance of the occasion was an opportunity for a group of close friends (who just happen to play professional hockey) to see each other once again.
+And between all the pomp and circumstance of the occasion was an opportunity for a group of close friends (who just happen to play professional hockey) to see each other once again.